-- Do tell estimator what you will do and what they need to do, don’t promise to pack and then expect the same price if they have to
+- Do tell the estimator what you will do and what they need to do, don’t promise to pack and then expect the same price if they have to.

-- Do insist on written estimate, don’t accept verbal promises
+- Do insist on a written estimate, don’t accept verbal promises.

 - If you have not already done so, this is the time to decide what belongings are being given away or discarded.

 - Remember to ask for a guaranteed price or confirmation of the estimate plus 10%.

 One last word!